 It is not mandatory to supply this item to obtain Class 2 and Class 4 connections.
 If you do not supply it, the OpenVMS OSI transport service uses the value(s) specified by the CLASSES characteristic of the OpenVMS OSI transport service Template entity used for the connection.
-You identify the transport service template in the OpenVMS OSI transport service address in VMS OSIT \$K ITEM ADDRESS or in VMS OSIT\$K ITEM DESTINATION NSAP.
+You identify the transport service template in the OpenVMS OSI transport service address in VMS OSIT\$K\ITEM\ADDRESS or in VMS OSIT\$K\ITEM\DESTINATION\NSAP.

-See Section 6.4.5 for more about addresses.
-See Chapter 10 for details of how communicating transport service entities agree what class of transport service protocol to use.
+See Section 6.4.5, "Addressing the Remote Host" for more about addresses.
+See Chapter 10, "Negotiating Protocol Classes and Options" for details of how communicating transport service entities agree what class of transport service protocol to use.